Vein and Redness Removal in Scottsdale, AZ 85260

 Who Is a Good Candidate?

-Good candidates for KTP laser vein therapy typically have:
+Good candidates for KTP laser vein therapy — the kind of patients who experience the best results — typically have:

 • Fitzpatrick skin types I–IV (fair to moderate complexion)

-• Superficial veins close to the skin surface — red veins are typically superficial and respond well to laser, while darker blue veins are too deep
+• Superficial veins close to the skin surface — the best indicator is vein color: red veins are typically superficial and respond well to laser, while darker blue veins are too deep and carry a higher risk of blistering or scarring

 • No active skin infection in the treatment area